kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 ## Service Mesh

 With great power comes great... resource consumption?
 Not anymore!
-Starting with this release the components of the Service Mesh and Security areas, including the API Contoller, the API Server Proxy, Dex, the IAM Kubeconfig Service, Istio sidecars and Istio Management Plane deployments, consume significantly less resources helping you to stay within the limits of your license's resource quotas.
+Starting with this release the components of the Service Mesh and Security areas, including the API Controller, the API Server Proxy, Dex, the IAM Kubeconfig Service, Istio sidecars and Istio Management Plane deployments, consume significantly fewer resources helping you to stay within the limits of your license's resource quotas.
 See [this](https://github.com/kyma-project/kyma/issues/4855) issue for more details.